Columbia County Court Records

 Searching Civil Case Records

-For documents not available online, contact the Clerk of Courts at (608) 742-2191 or visit the office at 400 DeWitt Street during business hours.
-Regular copies cost $1.25 per page; certified copies cost $5.00 plus $1.25 per page.
+For documents not available online, contact the Clerk of Courts at (608) 742-2191 or stop by 400 DeWitt Street during business hours.
+Regular copies cost $1.25 per page; certified copies are $5.00 plus $1.25 per page.

 Property and Land Records

-Property records in Columbia County — including deeds, land contracts, mortgages, UCC filings, plats, condominium plats, certified survey maps, and lis pendens — are maintained by the Register of Deeds, not the Clerk of Courts:
+Property records in Columbia County — including deeds, land contracts, mortgages, UCC filings, plats, condominium plats, certified survey maps, and lis pendens — are held by the Register of Deeds, not the Clerk of Courts:

 Columbia County Register of Deeds